MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/malaysia/apac-mys-e-invoices.md

 - The primary address of the legal entity must be in Malaysia.
 - Your company must be a registered taxpayer in Malaysia and must have the following registration numbers: Tax Identification Number (TIN), business registration number (BRN), and Sales and Service Tax (SST) number.
-- *(Not required for preview)* Obtain **Client ID** and **Client secret** values in the [Inland Revenue Board of Malaysia (IRBN)](https://www.hasil.gov.my/) (Lembaga Hasil Dalam Negeri Malaysia \[LHDN\]).
+- Obtain **Client ID** and **Client secret** values in the [Inland Revenue Board of Malaysia (IRBN)](https://www.hasil.gov.my/) (Lembaga Hasil Dalam Negeri Malaysia \[LHDN\]).
 These values serve as credentials that are used to establish a secure connection to the IRBN portal.
-- *(Not required for preview)* Obtain a digital signature certificate from one of the [Malaysian certification authorities](https://www.mcmc.gov.my/en/sectors/digital-signature/list-of-licensees).
+- Obtain a digital signature certificate from one of the [Malaysian certification authorities](https://www.mcmc.gov.my/en/sectors/digital-signature/list-of-licensees).
 This certificate is used for digital signing of generated electronic invoices.
 - Become familiar with electronic invoicing as it's described in [Electronic invoicing overview](../global/gs-e-invoicing-service-overview.md).
 - Do the common part of electronic invoicing service configuration as described in [Set up electronic invoicing](../global/gs-e-invoicing-set-up-overview.md).